TWS-Agile-Full-Stack-Bootcamp/TakeOutFood/README.md

 Promotions takes various forms.
 If a user can only use one promotion at one time, he may find it troublesome to determine the promotion which saves the most.
 Therefore for users' convenience, the app is designed to automatically select the most reasonable promotion and accumulate the final charges for user verification.

-We need a function named `bestCharge`, which can receive the items and counts (displayed in certain format) a user choose and use these data as input to return the accumulated information.
+We need a function named `BestCharge`, which can receive the items and counts (displayed in certain format) a user choose and use these data as input to return the accumulated information.

 We have known that: